Faculty & Staff Directory

 Advising appointment or meeting.

-Dr. Holloway is an Associate Professor of Political Science at the University of Nebraska at Omaha, where he has taught since 2002.
-He received a B.A. in political science from the University of Northern Iowa in 1991 and a Ph.D. in political science from Northern Illinois University in 1998.
-In 2005-2006 he was the William E. Simon Visiting Fellow in Religion and Public Life at Princeton University's James Madison Program in American Ideals and Institutions.
+Dr. Holloway is a Professor of Political Science at the University of Nebraska-Omaha, where he has taught since 2002.
+He received a B.A.
+In political science from the University of Northern Iowa in 1991 and a Ph.D.
+In political science from Northern Illinois University in 1998.
+In 2005-2006 he was a William E. Simon Visiting Fellow in Religion and Public Life at Princeton University's James Madison Program in American Ideals and Institutions.
+In 2014-2015 he was a Visiting Fellow in American Political Thought in the Heritage Foundation's B. Kenneth Simon Center for Principles and Politics.

 College of Arts and Sciences Excellence in Teaching Award, 2013